Pay Traffic Ticket in NevadaPage OverviewSUMMARY: How to Pay a Nevada Traffic Ticket

-- Depending on the violation and the policies of your car insurance provider, you might see a jump in your auto insurance premiums.
+- Depending on the traffic violation and the policies of your car insurance provider, you might see a jump in your auto insurance premiums.

-- Getting points added to your driving record isn't a great thing, but you CAN take a state-approved traffic school course to reduce points.
+- Getting points added to your NV driving record isn't a great thing, but you CAN take a state-approved traffic school course to reduce points.

-Failing to pay or respond to your traffic ticket before the court date on your ticket comes with consequences.
+Failing to pay or respond to your NV traffic ticket before the court date on your ticket comes with consequences.
 The court will issue a bench warrant for your arrest, which could affect your credit rating and lead to the suspension of your driver's license.

-Pleading Guilty as a NV CDL Driver
+Pleading Guilty as a CDL Driver

-While holding a Nevada commercial driver's license (CDL) you must report any traffic violations to your employer within 30 days.
+While holding a Nevada commercial driver's license (CDL), you must report any traffic violations to your employer within 30 days.
 This applies to all vehicles, including your own car.
 For more information on CDL penalties, consult Nevada's CDL manual or our page titled NV Traffic Ticket Fines and Penalties.